-Here are some things the RSPCA suggests avoiding when choosing a puppy.
-Don’t:
+Here what the RSPCA suggests avoiding when choosing a puppy.

-- Buy a puppy over the internet, newspaper advertisement or from a pet shop without first visiting the breeding facility to see the conditions for yourself.
+- Buying a puppy over the internet, newspaper advertisement or from a pet shop without first visiting the breeding facility to see the conditions for yourself.

-- Buy a puppy without first meeting the breeder and visiting its place of birth.
+- Buying a puppy without first meeting the breeder and visiting its place of birth.

-- Impulse buy – owning a dog is a huge responsibility and should be the result of careful planning and consideration.
+- Impulse purchases – owning a dog is a huge responsibility and should be the result of careful planning and consideration.

-- Discriminate against crossbreeds or mixed breed dogs – they also make great pets and can be bred responsibly.
+- Discriminating against crossbreeds or mixed breed dogs – they may also make great pets and can be bred responsibly.

 Estimated total cost: Potentially as little as $200 to adopt, and as much as $3,500+ to buy.